 Katie and I are thinking about where we are going to travel to next!
 We want to escape England but we aren’t sure the world is ready for us!
 We are thinking about where can we go, what can we create and who can we spend time with.

 If my article has inspired ideas for you I would love to hear them.
 Whether it is ideas for what I should do with season 2 of the podcast, ideas for the blog, or ideas that you are going to implement next!
 I love reading your comments and messages.

-If you want to take part in Take Control of your Finances there is still time to sign up.
+If you want to take part in Rebel Finance School there is still time to sign up.
 The first day of the course is on August 3, 2020.